coffee2code/text-replace/readme.txt

 * Text replacement can be enabled for comments (it isn't by default)
 * Text replacement can be made case insensitive (it is case sensitive by default)
 * Text replacement can be limited to doing only one replacement per term, per post (by default, all occurrences of a term are replaced)
+* Text replacement can be handled early or late in WordPress's text filtering process (it's early by default)

 A few things to keep these things in mind: